indicwiki-iiit/Fishes/README.md

 # Fishes
 This repository contains all the work that was done as a part of enriching Hindi wikipedia in the biomedical domain.
-The sub-domain chosen is "Fish".
+The sub-domain chosen is "Fishes".

 ## Stages of the project